codonnell/quokka_rs/docs/index-design.md

 ### New index scan / index join execution plan

 We could add an index scan execution plan.
 The physical plan optimizer can then take it into account.

+# Custom B Tree Index

+## Problems with std::collections::BTreeMap

+* Doesn't support range scans (iterator starting at a certain key)
+  * This is actually possible using the `btree_cursors` experimental API (see the [github issue](https://github.com/rust-lang/rust/issues/107540))
+* Doesn't support concurrent access from multiple threads
+* Doesn't support duplicate keys
+  * From [Graefe's B-Tree Survey](https://w6113.github.io/files/papers/btreesurvey-graefe.pdf) page 224, can add a unique identifier to key when non-unique, like a ctid.
+  * If sort order uses the column value first, can use an iterator to find the right value.

+## Custom B Tree Design

+* Sibling pointers between leaf nodes to enable fast iteration
+* Thread safe using optimistic latch crabbing with something like `parking_lot::RwLock`.
+* Supports duplicate keys?
+Or maybe we use the extra identifier instead.

+We need to be careful about how we store our B tree in memory.
+It is better to store values in nodes rather than pointers, as it allows for fewer cache misses in the CPU.
+This implies that we should allocate a fixed length array per tree node.
+However, we do not know the size of any given index at compile time--it is dynamically determined at runtime based on the type of the column.
+Arrow solves a similar problem by internally allocating a byte butter and interpreting its data dynamically using reflection.
+I think it should be possible to do something similar and store nodes as a `Vec`.

+It also begs the question of what we should do for variable length columns like strings.
+The most efficient option is probably to do the "German style layout" described in section 3.1 of [this paper](https://db.in.tum.de/~freitag/papers/p29-neumann-cidr20.pdf).